ChuanyuXue/NASA-RETHi-DRDS/README.md

 To subscribe data synchronously, set up headers for registering subscribe first:

-- Opt = 3
+- Opt = 13
 - Src = ID of client
 - Dst = 0
-- Param = ID of data being subscribe
+- Param 1 = ID of data being published
+- Param 2 * $2^{16}$ + Param 3 = The start simulink time of subscribing
 - Priority = Priority
-- Time = Time start for subscription
+- Time =  Physical time of publishing data
+- Row = 0
 - Length = 0
+- Length = 0
 - Payload = No data for subscribe request

 Then keep listening from server, a stream will be continuously send back with following headers:

-- Opt = 3
+- Opt = 13
 - Src = ID of client
 - Dst = 0
-- Param = ID of data being subscribe
+- Param 1 = ID of data being subscribed
+- Param 2 * $2^{16}$ + Param 3 = The start simulink time of subscribing
+- Param 4 = Time intervals of published data
 - Priority = Priority
-- Time = Synchronous time of data generated
+- Time = Physical time of data sending from server
+- Row = Length of data in payload (Should be equal to Param4)
+- Col = Width of data in payload
+- Length = Row * Col
 - Payload = Subscribed data
-- [Type, Row, Col, Length] are depended on the data

 ~~Once client finds data missing it need to send a subscribe from the missing data again.~~